skiptools/skip-ui/README.md

 SkipUI's `TabView` does yet not support SwiftUI's overflow tab behavior.
 Adding too many tabs will just result in too many tabs rather than SwiftUI's automatic "More" tab.
 Otherwise, `TabView` acts as you would expect.

-In SwiftUI, you push vies onto a `NavigationStack` with `NavigationLink`. `NavigationLink` has two ways to specify its destination view: embedding the view directly, or specifying a value that is mapped to a view through the `.navigationDestination` modifier, as in the following code sample:
+In SwiftUI, you push views onto a `NavigationStack` with `NavigationLink`. `NavigationLink` has two ways to specify its destination view: embedding the view directly, or specifying a value that is mapped to a view through the `.navigationDestination` modifier, as in the following code sample:

 ```swift
 NavigationStack {